Enterprise endpoint management, on one agent, at one price

 Who is TridentStack built for?

-TridentStack is built for IT teams at SMBs and mid-market companies, MSPs managing endpoints across multiple client tenants, and security and compliance teams that need CIS, DISA STIG, or NIST scoring without standing up a separate compliance product.
-It is intentionally simpler than legacy enterprise tools and more capable than SMB-focused RMMs.
+TridentStack is built for IT teams at organizations of any size, from small businesses and mid-market companies to large enterprises, along with MSPs managing endpoints across multiple client tenants and security and compliance teams that need CIS, DISA STIG, or NIST scoring without standing up a separate compliance product.
+It is simpler than legacy enterprise tools while still scaling to enterprise fleets.

 Where is TridentStack based?

-TridentStack is headquartered in the United States.
-The team is remote-first.
+TridentStack is headquartered in the United States, in Salt Lake City, Utah.

 Is TridentStack Control generally available?